Introduction

 Regular lab, library, or fieldwork schedules often need to permit more time for family and friends and leisure.

-Seclusion from these activities can result in isolation and irritation because it is hard to balance an everyday life.
+Seclusion from these activities can result in isolation and irritation because it is hard to balance everyday life.

 The loss of relationships because of the PhD pursuit is a significant negative thing about the PhD.